some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 It is recommended to use UDP for as many messages as possible and see TCP as fall-back for message requiring larger size.
-UDP allows the application to better control the timeouts and behavior when errors occurring.
+UDP allows the application to better control of timings and behavior when errors occur.

 .. heading:: Message Length Limitations
     :id: feat_req_someip_34